The Dawn of Everything: Methodology

 Several scholars raised concerns about the book's methodology and use of evidence.
 In Anthropology Today, Arjun Appadurai accused the book of "swerving to avoid a host of counter-examples and counter-arguments" while also describing the book's "fable" as "compelling".
 David Wengrow responded in the same issue.
-Anthropology Today later published a letter from political ecologist Jens Friis Lund defending Graeber and Wengrow from Appadurai and praised the book's interdiscplinary engagement.
+Anthropology Today later published a letter from political ecologist Jens Friis Lund defending Graeber and Wengrow from Appadurai and praised the book's interdisciplinary engagement.

 Gary M. Feinman accused Graeber and Wengrow of using "cherry-picked and selectively presented examples", while archaeologist Michael E. Smith criticized the book for "problems of evidence and argumentation".
 Anthropologist Richard Handler claimed that the book cherrypicked from several sources, but stated that it contained "stories we need and want to hear."
 Ian Morris echoed these sentiments, but maintained that the book was "a work of careful research and tremendous originality."

 Philosopher Kwame Anthony Appiah argued that there is a "discordance between what the book says and what its sources say," while simultaneously praising the book for its archaeological and ethnographic minutiae.
 NYRB subsequently published an extended exchange between Appiah and Wengrow under the title "The Roots of Inequality" in which Wengrow expanded on the book's use of archaeological sources.
 Appiah concluded that Graeber and Wengrow's argument against historical determinism was ultimately "immensely valuable."

 Anthropologist James Suzman noted that the book did not engage with more historical and academic literature on recent African small scale hunter-gatherers, but maintained praise.

 Philosopher Helen De Cruz, wrote that the book offers "a valuable exercise in philosophical genealogy by digging up the origins of our political and social dysfunction," but also criticized the book for neglecting a range of other possible methodologies.